donDonald/dev_factory_opencv/README.md

 X forwarding is already setup this way:
 - .Xauthority and /tmp/.X11-unix:/ are mounted into SDK container.
 - DISPLAY is assigned for SDK container

-- On the host you shall enable X server incoming connections by running
+Have to enable access to hosts' X server to let X apps running on hosts's DISPLAY by running
 ```
 $ xhost +local:
 ````